prpole/prpoleold.github.io/_posts/2016-10-12-semantic-analysis-of-one-million-gamergate-tweets.md

 error.
 The top four categories, 'FRIENDSHIP,' 'FAVORITE,' 'LOVE,' 'BENEVOLENCE,' tell the tale of the distribution, and none of the categories at the top of the test distribution appear high up in the control group's list.
-It appears that the category correlations exposed in the \#GamerGate tweets are unique to that dataset.
+It appears that the category correlations exposed in the \&#35;GamerGate tweets are unique to that dataset.

 Conclusions